John played 38 times scoring 4 goals for the club.

 It was not all hard graft, injuries and mud as shown by the clip, above, from the Luton Times of 26th February 1897.

 At the end of the season Hugh was hospitalised with rheumatism.
 It is interesting to note that the Club minute book in 1893 records that Hugh had asked the club about the “medical clause” in his contract.
 We are not told exactly what this was about but the club refused to alter the clause.
 He was confined to the Bute Hospital for many months.
 At the end of October 1897 he came back from a week at the salt baths at Droitwich.
 The Luton Times correspondent called on him and said he looked very ill but Hugh reported that the rheumatism had gone but his legs were as weak as matches.
 He could not wait to play “futba” again.

 Hugh missed the whole of the 1897/98 season.
 He made his comeback in a friendly on the 26th September 1898 at home to Gravesend.
 He did not score as he was still rusty after his lengthy “holiday.”
 The Luton Times noted that he “had not yet forgotten how to play “futba.”
 He played three first team games in the Second Division and two in the United League without scoring.
 He got one goal in three F.A.
 Cup games.
 He played in many reserve and friendlies that season but retired at the end of the season.
 His last reported game was on the 4th March 1899 in a 4 1 defeat at Burslem Port Vale.

-Hugh married a Luton girl as set out (left) by the Luton Times of 8th July 1898.
+Hugh married a Luton girl as set out (above) by the Luton Times of 8th July 1898.
 Note the honeymoon in Eastbourne – one would hope that Gally had his photograph taken with his wife on this occasion.